-BVFA Coordinators
+BVFA Team

-Michelle Backhouse
+Michelle Backhouse (she / her)

 BVFA Alliance Coordinator

-Michelle Backhouse (She/Her) is originally from Ontario, Treaty 13, also known as the Toronto Purchase.
+Michelle is originally from Ontario, Treaty 13, also known as the Toronto Purchase.
 In 2012, she visited Treaty 7, where she saw a sign that said “I'm living your dream vacation” and moved here the same year.
 Passionate about well-being, she is always looking for ways to integrate her knowledge, curiosity, critical thinking and decolonization learnings into her life as well as innovative ways to amplify community voices.

 Michelle is curious about the critical role that food plays in our everyday lives and is excited to take on the Alliance Coordinator role with the BVFA.
 She has a dynamic skill set and is enthusiastic about food sovereignty, bringing an infectious approach to community collaborations and leadership.
 She deeply believes in the vision of the BVFA and is excited to use her skills to bring the BVFA strategic plan to fruition.

-Jill Harrison
+Jill Harrison (she/her)

+Jill Harrison has been advancing food security since 2016, through her work with the Community Development portfolio with the Town of Banff.
+In 2018, she founded the Bow Valley Food Alliance (BVFA) to bring together food support groups and community partners for more coordinated action.
+Her efforts have encompassed a broad spectrum of initiatives, including community-based consultations with grassroots organizations, nonprofit groups, and institutions, academic research, the creation of the Bow Valley-wide Food Charter, coordinated COVID-19 responses, advocacy, education, fund, and policy development.
 When Jill began her work in 2016, food insecurity was a little-discussed issue, primarily recognized by experts and food banks.
 Today, it is a widely acknowledged and pressing concern.
-Under Jill’s leadership, the Bow Valley Food Alliance has become a pivotal support network, with its knowledge and experience now serving as a model for other municipalities and food security groups across the region
+Under Jill’s leadership, the Bow Valley Food Alliance has become a pivotal support network, with its knowledge and experience now serving as a model for other municipalities and food security groups across the region.

 Jill has been living, working, playing, and volunteering in the Bow Valley for 30 years.
 She is recognised for fostering relationships and collaborating, rooting for the underdog, and inspiring change.
 Originally from England, she has an honours degree in English from the University of London.